 Why was the CASE Advancement Internship Program established?

 CASE is committed to growing the diversity of the advancement profession and helping colleges, universities and independent schools strengthen relationships with an increasingly diverse alumni population.
 Successful advancement offices will employ individuals who can tap the resources of diverse alumni, and who expect approaches and programming to mirror their cultures, values and experiences.
-Why should students consider a career in higher education advancement?
+Why should students consider a career in education advancement?

-For those who may not have originally considered a career in advancement, the CASE Advancement Internship Program is a great way to begin a career in the world of educational advancement and to see the benefits those professions bring to the higher education sector.
+For those who may not have originally considered a career in advancement, the CASE Advancement Internship Program is a great way to begin a career in the world of educational advancement and to see the benefits those professions bring to the education sector.

 The CASE Advancement Internship program allows students to develop a peer network early in their career and provides them with a mentor at the beginning of their career.